Authorship

 Lady Bird Johnson Wildflower Center [LBJWC].
 2020.
 Agoseris heterophylla (Nutt.)
 Greene.
 Native Plant Database.
 Austin, TX: Lady Bird Johnson Wildflower Center. https://www.wildflower.org/plants-main [Accessed 2021 November 17].

 Lambert, S. 2005.
 Guidebook to the seeds of native and non-native grasses, forbs and shrubs of the Great Basin.
-Boise, ID: U.S. Department of Interior, Bureau of Land Management, Idaho State Office.
+Boise, ID: U.S. Department of the Interior, Bureau of Land Management, Idaho State Office.
 136 p.

 Luna, T.; Mousseaux, M.R.; Dumroese, R.K.
 2018.
 Common native forbs of the northern Great Basin important for greater sage-grouse.
 Gen. Tech.
 Rep. RMRS-GTR-387.
 Fort Collins, CO: U.S. Department of Agriculture, Forest Service, Rocky Mountain Research Station; Portland, OR: U.S. Department of the Interior, Bureau of Land Management, Oregon-Washington Region.
 76 p.